christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/breach-charge.md

   thumbnail = ""
 +++

-Deployable charge capable of blowing up walls, garage doors, floors and barricades unless they have reinforced with metal plating.
+Deployable charge capable of blowing up walls, garage doors, floors and barricades unless they have reinforced with metal plating.<!--more-->

 ## Usage